Meet the MWEG Team

 Operational Leadership

 Emma Petty Addams serves as co-executive director for Mormon Women for Ethical Government.
 After receiving her bachelor’s degree in piano performance at Stanford University, she spent time in Boston and Silicon Valley working in contracts negotiation, corporate transactions and capitalization, and investor relations.
-In addition, she has built and run large piano studios in California, New Jersey, and now Omaha, Nebraska, where she currently resides with her husband and three sons.
+In addition, she has built and run large piano studios in California, New Jersey, and Omaha, Nebraska.
 While seemingly unrelated, these previous career opportunities were excellent preparation for the fast-paced yet methodical and collaborative nature of the work at MWEG.
 Every time an MWEG member writes an op-ed, speaks out against injustice, or expresses her opinion peacefully on social media, Emma is grateful for the chance to help women contribute their part to the complex multi-voice symphony that is our democracy.
+Emma currently resides with her husband and three sons in Salt Lake City, Utah.

 Emma Petty Addams